Midnight Hole NC – Great Smoky Mountain National Park

 The water is pretty cold, but very crisp and refreshing, especially after the 1.4 mile hike in.

-Midnight hole is in the Big Creek area of the Great Smoky Mountain National Park, on Big Creek Trail.
+Midnight Hole is in the Big Creek area of the Great Smoky Mountain National Park, on Big Creek Trail.
 The trailhead begins on the road, just before the parking area, on the right.
-You'll pass the trailhead on your way to park.
+You'll pass the trailhead on your way to the park.

 Hiking to Midnight Hole